European Car of the Year: 1990s

-Citroën's new XM flagship model won the award for 1990, with its French rival Renault scoring success a year later in 1991 with the new Clio supermini, which signalled the end for the iconic R5.
-With the award now nearly 30 years old, Volkswagen finally achieved recognition in 1992 when its MK3 Golf won the award, finishing ahead of two of its most important competitors – the Vauxhall/Opel Astra and Citroën ZX.
+Citroën's new flagship model XM won the award for 1990, with its French rival Renault scoring success a year later in 1991 with the new supermini Clio, which signalled the end for the iconic R5.
+With the award becoming nearly 30 years old, Volkswagen finally achieved recognition in 1992 when its Golf III won the award, finishing ahead of its two most important rivals – the Opel/Vauxhall Astra and Citroën ZX.

 A non-European brand – with a British-built product – won the award for the first time for 1993, when the Nissan Micra earned top marks ahead of the Fiat Cinquecento (a car which helped the popularity of city cars in Europe to soar over the next few years) and Renault's new flagship, the Safrane.

 Ford achieved a third success in the competition with its Mondeo, successor to the Sierra, winning the award for 1994.
-Fiat increased its number of victories in the contest to six, when its new Punto supermini won the award for 1995, just as its Uno and 127 ancestors had done many years earlier.
-Fiat won the award two years in a row in 1996, when its Bravo/Brava range pipped the stylish Peugeot 406 to the honour.
+Fiat increased its number of victories in the contest to six, when its new supermini Punto won the award for 1995, just as its ancestors 127 (1972) and Uno (1984) had done many years earlier.
+Fiat won the award two years in a row in 1996, when its Bravo and Brava range pipped the stylish Peugeot 406 to the honour.

-Renault's innovative compact MPV, the Scénic, won the European Car of the Year and Japan Import Car of the Year for 1997, while the Fiat subsidiary Alfa Romeo won the next year's award for the first time with its 156 mid-range sports saloon in 1998.
+Renault's innovative compact MPV, the Mégane Scénic, won the European Car of the Year and Japan Import Car of the Year for 1997, while the Fiat subsidiary Alfa Romeo won the next year's award for the first time with its mid-range sports saloon 156 in 1998.

-Ford achieved a fourth success in the contest when its boldly-styled Focus won the 1999 award, fighting off competition from the latest Vauxhall/Opel Astra as well as Peugeot's stylish 206 supermini.
+Ford achieved a fourth success in the contest when its boldly-styled Focus won the 1999 award, fighting off competition from the latest Opel/Vauxhall Astra and the Peugeot 206.